project-sunbird/project-sunbird.github.io/pages/developer-docs/how-to-guide/how_to_create_user.md

 A user in an organization performs different task or roles.
 The created user should be authenticated and assigned to a organization and a channel.
 For example, a system administrator is the root user of the organisation who manages end-to-end system.

 ### Taskflow

+A user is created after installing and configuring Sunbird.
+A Sunbird adopter organization must create system administrator user to create other users.

+**Create a New Form**

+Let us assume that you want to create a new form, to do so follow these steps:
+Ensure that the prerequisites are met
+Get access to Form APIs Resources
+Use an API client to perform the create form operation Use API client
+Use Create Form API endpoint to create an entire new form

+Note: It is a must to provide values to the parameters in the request payload of the Create Form API

 A user can be created using Create User API and associated with an organization using channel ID.

 | Step  | Action         | Description                                                   |